lankydan/lankydanblog-jamstack/content/blog/2019/kotlin-primitive-and-object-arrays/index.md

 }
 ```

 Firstly, note that Kotlin provides you with useful initialisation functions for your arrays.
-Both for primitive and wrapped type arrays.
+Both for primitive and object arrays.
 Secondly, how they are compiled.
 For example, `LongArray` becomes `long[]` and `Array<Long>` becomes `Long[]`.

 You can now see the differences between these arrays.
 But, I have not mentioned which ones you should be utilising.
 You should defer to primitive types in the same way that Java does.
 This is due to the performance impact that autoboxing and unboxing can have on your application.